 No one solution is perfect, and a multi-layered approach can leverage the strengths of the best technologies.
 Brand owners should evaluate multiple options and pick a solution that fulfills the specific requirements of their use case.

 TruTag Technologies, Inc. is a global leader in product identification and quality assurance.
 TruTag offers a field-readable on-product and in-package security solution that provides companies with batch-level product intelligence for an effective and efficient means securing their supply chains against counterfeiting and diversion.

-Barry McDonogh is Senior Vice President of Business Development with TruTag Technologies.
+Barry McDonogh is Senior Vice President, Sales & Business Development with TruTag Technologies.
 Mr. McDonogh is responsible for the identification and development of key commercial opportunities and strategic initiatives that expand TruTag Technologies’ products and services into new markets.
 Mr. McDonogh possesses a wealth of experience in serialization, product security, anti-counterfeiting and brand protection.
 Email: firstname.lastname@example.org.